kunkel321/HotKey-Tool/README.md

 * - have single or double quotes.
 * - don't contain "::".
 * - do contain more than two colons.
-* Added later: Specify a folder which contain link (.lnk) files.
-Those files will get added to the list of hotkeys.
+* Added later: Specify an array of folders which contain link (.lnk) files.
+The folders are optionally scanned recursively.
+The files will get added to the list of hotkeys.
 This tool will either 'Run()' the file, or 'Send()' the hotkey.
+The "links" are not actually "Run..."
+The target file/app is resolved, and the target is Run.
+Ranned?
+Ran?
 * The Filter Box is a ComboBox and can have pre-defined hotkey search filters.
 * - Names of scripts are added automatically, to filter by containing script file.
 * - Additional filters can be added to array in USER OPTIONS below.